AliAlwgde/PimaProjectWithPandas/README.md

 had 0.15 higher pedigree functions, had a BMI 4 points above non-diabetic women, and generally had much greater skin thickness (almost 80 units thicker), higher glucose, and higher blood pressure.
 This will be turned into its own CSV files and uploaded onto GitHub with the rest of the project.

-In the general correlation matrix, I focused specifically on the relations between glucose and insulin which were the strongest (positive correlation at around 0.7) and will be mapped with matplotlib along with other correlations.
-While other variables such as skin thickness and BMI were also strong, we want to focus on the relevant biological factors and metrics for diabetes.
+In the general correlation matrix, I focused specifically on the relations between glucose and insulin which was one of the strongest relevant correlations (positive correlation at around 0.6) and will be mapped with matplotlib along with other correlations.
+While other variables such as skin thickness and BMI also had strong correlations, we want to focus on the biological factors and metrics for diabetes.

 ## File 3